microsoft/Zen/README.md

 }
 ```

 Zen overloads common C# operators such as `&,|,^,<=, <, >, >=, +, -, *, true, false` to work over Zen values and supports implicit conversions between C# values and Zen values.

-To use Zen, we must next create a `ZenFunction` to wrap the `MultiplyAndAdd` function:
+Rather than manually building constraints as shown previously, we can also ask Zen to represent a "function" from some inputs to an output.
+To do so, we create a `ZenFunction` to wrap the `MultiplyAndAdd` function:

 ```csharp
 ZenFunction<int, int, int> function = new ZenFunction<int, int, int>(MultiplyAndAdd);
 ```

-Given a `ZenFunction` we can leverage the library to perform multiple tasks.
+Given a `ZenFunction` we can leverage the library to perform several additional tasks.

 ### Executing a function